-Since 2005, he has been preparing his sixth book about the relationship between truth, political and corporate power and the national news media.
-He has been researching the origins and trajectory of public relations and propaganda, deception by government and companies, and the truth-telling capacity of journalists and their news organizations.
+From 2005 to 2014, he researched the relationship between truth, political and corporate power and the national news media; the origins and trajectory of public relations and propaganda, deception by government and companies, and the truth-telling capacity of journalists and their news organizations.
 935 Lies: The Future of Truth and the Decline of America’s Moral Integrity was published in June 2014.
 As part of this work, since 2007, he has conducted audio and video recorded interviews with some of the most respected U.S. reporters and editors whose independent reporting has had a significant impact on our nation's history since 1950.
 Investigating Power was released at the National Press Club in 2012 and is an ongoing work-in-progress, accessible at www.investigatingpower.org.

 Lewis also has been exploring new economic models to create and deliver investigative journalism.
-His research evolves around this central question: how to expand the public reach and impact of investigative research and reporting in and outside the United States, which is one of the two core missions of Investigative Reporting Workshop, which he initiated and leads.
-He has a longstanding interest in the subject: in 1997, Lewis began the Center's International Consortium of Investigative Journalists, the first network of 100 of the world's premier investigative reporters in 50 countries (Now 175 journalists in 60+ countries), collaborating to produce across-border, award-winning, public service journalism.
+His research evolves around this central question: how to expand the public reach and impact of investigative research and reporting in and outside the United States, one of the two core missions of Investigative Reporting Workshop, which he conceived and leads.
+He has a longstanding interest in the subject: for example, in 1997, Lewis began the Center's International Consortium of Investigative Journalists, the first network of the world's premier investigative reporters (now 200+ journalists in roughly 70 countries across six continents), collaborating to produce cross-border, award-winning, public service journalism.
 He is currently conducting research about the future and potential of such investigative collaboration, within and beyond journalism.